bhbk/3as8kpsf/readme.md

 * https://defcon.org/app1/ref2

 This library isn't attempting to implement the full feature set that a modern WAF could provide, but instead save entities the time & expense of a WAF implementation... because basic functionality is all that is needed.
-This library is meant to make it VERY easy for developers on a .Net stack to apply WAF like features so the burnden doesn't fall on infrastructure to assemble complicated & brittle web.configs, which saves on finger pointing & wasted troubleshooting cycles that can ensue during a deployment.
+This library is meant to make it VERY easy for developers on a .Net stack to apply WAF like features so the burden doesn't fall on infrastructure to assemble complicated & brittle web.configs, which saves on finger pointing & wasted troubleshooting cycles that can ensue before, during & after a deployment.

 ## Http Option(s)